The World's 1st online pet food information, canned, dry, home cooked or raw meat; our nutritional experts make feeding your dog safer and easier.

 A predator’s teeth are not the same as the teeth of a ruminant.
 Have you ever noticed the teeth of a cow, goat, or sheep?
 They are big and flat.
 Made for grinding vegetation.
 No "canines" or fangs to be found!

-When a cow is butchered the stomach contents in the first stomach are nothing like the contents of the fourth chamber of the stomach.
+When a cow is butchered the contents of the first stomach are nothing like the contents of the fourth chamber of the stomach.
 The point is that it takes four stomach chambers to digest grains and roughage and make it usable.
 The carnivore has only one stomach.

 Meat May Rot But It Does Not Ferment Like Grain

 I have one dog who is a confirmed stool eater, however she is selective.
 She will only eat the stool of a dog that was fed kibble.
 That stool has undigested particles in it so is viewed as food.
 The stool of a dog that is fed meat will not be eaten because all the food has been digested.
-This same principle applies to rabbits.
-If not wire-caged, they will eat their stool once but they will reject it the second time around because the nutrients are used up.
+Rabbit breeders know if caged, they will eat their stool once but they will reject it the second time around because the nutrients are used up.

-Why do dog food companies use corn?
+So why do dog food companies use corn?
 That answer is easy.
 It is cheap and readily available.
 It is not a coincidence that most dog food companies are also cereal companies.
-On most labels there are three or more different names for the corn, but it is mostly corn.
-The end of this short story is that I don’t feel that my dogs should be the disposal unit for the cereal industry.
+On most labels there are three or more different names for the grains but it is mostly corn, think "corn flakes".

 If God intended for dogs to eat hay and corn they would have teeth like cows and horses.